Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.4.0/basics/networkobject.md

 # Ownership

-Either the server (default) or any connected and approved client each NetworkObject.
+Ownership can be held either by the server (by default) or by any connected and approved client for each NetworkObject.
 Netcode for GameObjects is server-authoritative, which means the server controls (the only system authorized) spawning and despawning NetworkObjects.

 :::note